prosenjit07/FinanciPal/README.md

 </div>

 # ✨ FinanciPal
-The "Expense Manager with Firebase" project empowers users to take control of their financial well-being by providing a comprehensive and user-friendly expense management solution.
+The "EFinanciPal" with Firebase" project empowers users to take control of their financial well-being by providing a comprehensive and user-friendly expense management solution.

 ## Screenshots 📱
 <div align="center">